MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ## Complete Publisher Verification

-[Publisher Verification](/azure/active-directory/develop/publisher-verification-overview) is required for Teams apps listed in the store.For more information, see [frequently asked questions](/azure/active-directory/develop/publisher-verification-overview#frequently-asked-questions), [how to mark your app as publisher verified](/azure/active-directory/develop/mark-app-as-publisher-verified), and [troubleshoot publisher verification](/azure/active-directory/develop/troubleshoot-publisher-verification).
+[Publisher Verification](/azure/active-directory/develop/publisher-verification-overview) is required for Teams apps listed in the store.
+For more information, see [frequently asked questions](/azure/active-directory/develop/publisher-verification-overview#frequently-asked-questions), [how to mark your app as publisher verified](/azure/active-directory/develop/mark-app-as-publisher-verified), and [troubleshoot publisher verification](/azure/active-directory/develop/troubleshoot-publisher-verification).

 ## Complete Publisher Attestation